Preethamalladu/DMDD-Presentation/index.md

 ## Naming convention

-We decided to come up with a naming convention which allows us to retrive images based on the category and certain angle.
+Decided to come up with a naming convention which allows us to retrive images based on the category and certain angle.

 > CategoryName_ObjectName_X_degree_Y_degree_Z_degree